gitlabhq/omnibus-gitlab/doc/update/README.md

 ### Multi-node / HA deployment with Geo

-This section describes the steps to upgrade a multi-node / HA deployment where:
+This section describes the steps required to upgrade a multi-node / HA deployment with Geo.
+Some steps must be performed on a particular node.
+This node will be known as the “deploy node” and is noted through the following instructions.

+You now need to nominate:

-- One multi-node deployment is used as the **primary** node.
+- One instance for use as the **primary** "deploy node".
-- A second multi-node deployment is used as the **secondary** node.
+- A second instance for use as the **secondary** "deploy node".

 Updates must be performed in the following order:

-- **Primary** multi-node deployment.
+1. Update Geo **primary** multi-node deployment.
-- **Secondary** multi-node deployment.
+1. Update Geo **secondary** multi-node deployment.
-- Post-deployment migrations and checks.
+1. Post-deployment migrations and checks.

 #### Step 1: Updating the Geo primary multi-node deployment

-Select a node from the **primary** multi-node deployment to be the "deploy node".
-It can be any node, but it must be the same node throughout the process.

-**On all nodes**
+**On all nodes _including_ primary and secondary "deploy nodes"**

 Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
 During software installation only, this will prevent the upgrade from running